 For the past three years, Summit has had a 1:1 iPad program, asking students in sixth, seventh and eighth grades to obtain an iPad for use in classes.
 The goal is to expand the use of technology by students, and to provide opportunities to enhance collaboration, communication, critical thinking, and creative skills.

 During this time we have seen technology change rapidly.
 Now tablets of all kinds are available, and families often own multiple personal computers of differing operating systems, in addition to tablets and cell phones.
 Students will need to have technological skills that can translate to any platform.
 Therefore, our technology model needs to shift to meet this need.

-Summit School of Ahwatukee is proud to announce that beginning in 2015 – 2016, the middle school will shift its 1:1 technology model to Bring Your Own Device (BYOD).
+Summit School is proud to announce that beginning in 2015 – 2016, the middle school will shift its 1:1 technology model to Bring Your Own Device (BYOD).
 Families will now have several options when deciding what form of personal technology each student should bring.
 This is manageable for us since each student will have access to Microsoft Office 365, which means that everyone – regardless of device or platform – will use Word, PowerPoint, Excel, and other Microsoft products to produce work.
 Cloud-based storage will provide a means for students and teachers to share work back and forth.

 An Android, iOS, or Windows tablet will be acceptable, as will a Windows or Apple laptop.
 Devices will need browsing capability but will not need data plan agreements as students will use our Wi-Fi connections while at school.
 Students must use the network while at school to ensure compliance with the Children’s Internet Protection Act.